The decision means Syrians in the US like Nada and Monzer can go to sleep tonight without fear of deportation.

-Oxfam and its partners, including the American Relief Coalition for Syria, have been advocating for the renewal and re-designation of TPS for Syrians caught in limbo—people like Monzer, Nada, and Dr. Fadi.
+Oxfam and its partners, including the American Relief Coalition for Syria, have been advocating for the rights of Syrians with TPS—people like Nada and Monzer.
 Their journeys vary widely but they share one experience: TPS offered them a lifeline when they had nowhere else to go.
-Here’s a brief glimpse into their lives and how TPS has impacted them.

-Nada is an art educator, visual artist, and museum curator.
-She works with folklore societies, refugee communities, and museum associations around the country, using her art to tell stories, connect people, and heal trauma.
+Nada is an art educator, visual artist, and museum curator who lives in New York with her two children.
+She works with folklore societies, refugee communities, and museum associations around the country—using her art to tell stories, connect people, and heal trauma.

 “Syrians are a beautiful mosaic,” she says.
 “We are a diverse group of people with different strengths, education levels, religions, and cultures.
 But with all of our differences, we all share the same desires: safety, health, and freedom.”

-As the war broke out in Syria in 2011, Nada witnessed the quick deterioration of homes and lives around her.
-The idea of human suffering outside the walls of her home in Damascus kept the single mother of two up at night.
-She began working with a variety of non-governmental organizations and private entities to help feed thousands of Syrians who fled the war to live in refugee camps in Lebanon and Turkey.
+Shortly after the war in Syria broke out in 2011, Nada began working with a variety of non-governmental organizations and private entities to help feed thousands of Syrians who had fled to live in refugee camps in Lebanon and Turkey.

-Monzer came to the US six years ago as a teenager (read his full story here); now he’s a 23-year-old student at the University of Iowa College of Dentistry and Dental Clinics—well on his way to achieving his dream to become a dentist.
+Monzer came to the US as a teenager.
+Now he’s at the University of Iowa College of Dentistry and Dental Clinics—well on his way to achieving his dream to become a dentist.

-Unlike some students who spend their summers off, he is working hard for TPS’ renewal and resignation.
-He participates in the National TPS Alliance, where he advocates for fellow Syrians as well as people in other vulnerable communities around the world.
-Although it’s stressful and overwhelming not to know what the future holds, Monzer is motivated to continue to work on getting TPS extended.
+Unlike some students who spend their summers off, he has advocated as part of the National TPS Alliance for his fellow Syrians as well as people in other vulnerable communities around the world to get TPS extended.

-Adjusting to the US hasn’t been easy, but he says his biggest source of satisfaction are the new friends he made while working on getting the H.R.6 (the American Dream and Promise Act) passed.
+Adjusting to life in the US hasn’t been easy.
+But his biggest source of satisfaction are the new friends he made while working on getting the House of Representatives in 2019 to pass legislation that would give Dreamers in the US a path to citizenship.
 He loved that he was able to work with such a diverse and committed group of people.